 All visitors to the Russian Federation are required to have a valid visa, which must be issued in advance.
 The only exception is for citizens of other nations in the Commonwealth of Independent States (CIS).
-General requirements on the visa type and application details can be found here.

 Types of visas

 There are two primary types of visas for the Russian Federation: business visa and tourist visa.

 It is strongly recommended that all business visitors to Russia obtain a business visa.
 This gives you greater flexibility than a tourist visa and ensures you comply with Russian immigration law.
 Breaches of immigration law are a serious matter and the Australian Government can only provide limited consular assistance in such circumstances.

 Several options for business visas are available and costs vary according to the type of visa:

 - single entry

 - multiple entry